changkaizhao/changkaizhao.github.io/_posts/2018-7-11-How-to-save-numpy-array-to-tfrecord-and-load-by-TFSlim-dataset-pipeline?.md

 layout: post
 ---

-This tutorial shows how to save numpy array to `tfrecord` file (a tensorflow dataset format), and load numpy array from tfrecord with `TFSlim` dataset pipeline.
+This tutorial shows how to save numpy array to `tfrecord` file a tensorflow dataset format, and load numpy array from tfrecord with `TFSlim` dataset pipeline.

 ***!!! `TFSLIM` is deprecated from tensorflow r1.9***